-Ricotta is an Italian fresh cheese made from sheep, cow, goat or buffalo’s milk whey left over from the production of cheese.
-Since the casein is filtered away from whey during cheese making process, Ricotta is suitable for persons with casein intolerance.
+Ricotta is an Italian fresh cheese made from sheep, cow, goat or buffalo's milk whey left over from the production of cheese.
+Since the casein is filtered away from whey during the cheese-making process, Ricotta is suitable for persons with casein intolerance.
 Being low in fat and high in protein, Ricotta is a dieter’s dream cheese.

 Ricotta is a popular ingredient in many Italian dishes like lasagna, manicotti, cassata, cheesecake, calzone, pizza, and ravioli and dips.
 It is also suitable as a sauce thickener.
 Fresh Ricotta pairs great with Sauvignon Blanc.